Nathan-Rugo/Data-Structures-n-Algorithms/README.md

 ## Overview 🪟

 This repository serves as a comprehensive collection of Java implementations for various data structures and algorithms.
-Each folder represents a specific topic or concept covered throughout your unit on data structures and algorithms.
+Each folder represents a specific topic or concept covered throughout my unit on data structures and algorithms.

 ### Labs 🧪🔬